AceCentre/EyeCommander/README.md

 [All user facing documentation is available on our docs website](https://docs.acecentre.org.uk/eyecommander/)

+The user facing documentation is synced to this repo via Gitbooks.
+You can see the raw documentation in the `/docs` folder

 ## How to use

 Check out our help video series on youtube.